-Welcome to the website of The Centre for Applied Buddhism.
-Buddhist philosophy and contemporary life.
+Welcome to the website of The Centre for Applied Buddhism (CfAB) - Buddhist Philosophy and Contemporary Life.

 You will see from the home page the areas in which we are working at present.
 We wish the centre to be a place of inquiry, research and exploration, but also a place of action, for anybody who is interested in these ideas of Buddhist and non-western philosophy and its relevance in today’s world.
-The work is developed in seminars, conferences, symposiums, workshops, on the internet and other ways still to be discovered.
-We are already working with various organisations including the Development Education Research Centre at UCL, The Centre for Religion Reconciliation and Peace at the University of Winchester, Eco-Dharma network and Faith for the Climate.
-We have a great library, a real library with books, which is available to anyone who wishes to carry out research or simply to spend a day reading.
+The work of the centre is developed within seminars, conferences, symposiums, workshops, on the internet and other ways still to be discovered.
+We are already working with various organisations including the Development Education Research Centre at UCL, The Centre for Religion, Reconciliation and Peace at the University of Winchester, Eco-Dharma network and Faith for the Climate.
+We have a great library (a real library with books!) which is available to anyone who wishes to carry out research or simply to spend a day reading.
 We also have a growing loan library.
-Our approach is personal and accessible and at the hub of all this will be interrelationships, friendship and dialogue.
+Our approach is personal and accessible and central to of all this will be interrelationships, friendship and dialogue.
 We welcome anyone who would like to collaborate with us on our various areas of interest.